Colm McFadden: Later years: 2011–2016

 2011 brought the dawning of the Jim McGuinness managerial era, the most successful in the county's history.
 McFadden won his first Ulster title, scoring four points (including two frees) in the final against Derry.
 Donegal progressed to an All-Ireland semi-final that year.

 2012 would prove to be McFadden's most successful season for Donegal.
 In helping Donegal to back-to-back Ulster titles in 2011–2012, McFadden became the first Donegal footballer to twice finish top scorer in the Ulster Championship.
 He scored six points in the final against Down.
 He scored an unusual goal in the seventh minute of Donegal's All-Ireland Senior Football Championship quarter-final defeat of Kerry at Croke Park, later describing it as "fortunate".
 He was also involved in the semi-final victory over Cork.
 Then he scored Donegal's second goal of the 2012 All-Ireland Senior Football Championship Final.
 Patrick McBrearty's attempt at scoring a point came crashing off the Mayo post after eleven minutes of the game, and Mayo's Kevin Keane fumbled, dropping the ball into the path of Colm McFadden who promptly slotted it into the back of the net.
 His goal helped Donegal win the Sam Maguire Cup and was part of a total of 1–4 (including three frees) which McFadden scored during the game.
 McFadden later added an All Star and was named 2012 Ulster GAA Player of the Year.
 However, he was unable to attend the Football Tour of New York.
 He was shortlisted for All Stars Footballer of the Year, but the award went to team-mate Karl Lacey.

 McFadden made his 51st championship appearance against Derry in the Ulster quarter-final on 25 May 2014, a team record which had until then been held by Michael Hegarty.
 McFadden's appearance in the 2014 Ulster final against Monaghan was his 152nd overall for Donegal, second only to Brian Roper's 159, and McFadden won his third and final Ulster SFC at the end.
 He scored four points (all frees) in that final.

 On 6 August 2016, McFadden announced he would be retiring from playing with Donegal following his team's exit from the 2016 All-Ireland Senior Football Championship against Dublin.
 He had made a late substitute appearance in that game, at Croke Park.
 He retired with a total of 173 appearances for Donegal.
 64 of those appearances were in the championship, and he scored a county record 25–434.
 Or 438.

 Coaching career

 In November 2022, it was announced that McFadden would be forwards coach of the Sligo senior footballers, under the management of Tony McEntee from January 2023.

+In August 2023, McFadden was confirmed as being on the backroom team of Jim McGuinness, as McGuinness began his second spell as manager of the Donegal senior team.